 Among the natural wonders to be seen on Alaska adventure vacations is the Hubbard Glacier.
 Parts of the glacier are more than six miles wide, and it travels 76 miles from the mountain to the sea, making it the longest tidewater glacier in the state.
 It takes 400 years for the ice to traverse the entire glacier.

 Travelers can also visit Glacier Bay National Park, where there are 16 glaciers and 12 icebergs.
-Another site that you may want to experience is Denali National Park, home of Mount McKinley.
+Another site that you may want to experience is Denali National Park, home of Denali (formerly Mount McKinley).
 The Misty Fjords are another popular destination often visited during an Alaskan cruise, and have sometimes been dubbed "The Yosemite of the North."

 If you enjoy seeing exotic wildlife in its natural habitat, Alaska is one state that you'll certainly want to visit.
 Adventure cruises in Alaska also provide you with the opportunity to see natural land formations that you won't find anywhere else in the United States.
 In addition to abundant natural beauty, Alaska also has a number of small cities with rich histories.